 Branaplam (LMI070, NVS-101) is an experimental compound being developed by Novartis Pharma as a treatment for SMA.
 It is a small-molecule drug which modifies alternative splicing of the SMN2 gene, bringing about increased levels of SMN protein.
 Branaplam is taken orally, usually in a liquid form once a week.

 Since late 2015, branaplam has been undergoing a clinical trial in SMA type 1 children.
 The trial was opened in Belgium, Denmark, Germany, and Italy and recruited 13 babies aged up to 7 months.
 In May 2016, severe adverse effects were observed in animals being fed the drug and Novartis decided to reduce the dose 10-fold.
-Following this, most children deteriorated and two passed away.
-The target dose was restored in July 2016.
+Following this, most children rapidly deteriorated and two passed away.
+The target dose was restored in July 2016 upon demands of clinicians conducting the study.
+However, it then closed for recruitment of new patients for over a year.

-The trial re-opened for recruitment in September 2017 at the same sites.
-More sites are to be added in the future.
-The company communicated that it intends to test the compound also in other SMA types.
+The trial re-opened for recruitment in September 2017.
+As of September 2018, trial sites in the following countries accept babies in the trial: Belgium, Czechia, Denmark, Italy, Poland and Russia.
+More sites may be added in the future.
+The company communicated that it intends to test branaplam also in other SMA types.